ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

 2. For a _Detached RO-Crate Package_   `@id` MUST be an Absolute URI; all [File] Data Entities are [Web-based Data Entities](#web-based-data-entities).

+A `File` entity MAY have an `@id` beginning with `#` in which case it is not considered to be a Data Entity.
+This is useful for describing physical files which may not be present, for example if they are expected to be created by running a process.
+In this case the `localPath` property SHOULD be used to indicate that a `File` MAY be found at that path.

 Additionally, `File` entities SHOULD have: